Return to: College of Education

 The department offers the following degrees at the master’s and doctoral level:

-Specializations in special education include autism spectrum disorders/autism intervention; educational diagnostician; and high incidence disabilities (emotional and behavioral disorders, and mild/moderate disabilities).
-Specializations in educational psychology include: family policy and program administration; human development and family science; gifted and talented education; learning and development; research and evaluation; research, measurement and statistics; learning sciences; sport pedagogy and motor behavior; and psychosocial aspects of sport and exercise.
+Specializations in special education include autism spectrum disorders/autism intervention; educational diagnostician; and high incidence disabilities (emotional and behavioral disorders, and mild/moderate disabilities,).
+Specializations in educational psychology include; family science; human development and family science gifted and talented education; learning and development; research and evaluation; research, measurement and statistics; sport pedagogy and motor behavior; and psychosocial aspects of sport and exercise.

 The Department of Educational Psychology offers several non-degree and certification programs to further your life and career goals.
 See department site for list of available programs.